cgalpin92/pp5_crochet_corner/TESTING.md

     - I am able to select a product, either through the All Products page or through the filtered category or brand page.
 I am re-directed to the details screen which lists; the product name, sku, description and price.

+- As a site user I can delete my account so that I no longer have saved information on Crochet Corner

+    This user story was removed, as the ability for users to delete their own accounts was categorized as a 'Nice to have' feature rather than a core requirement.
+While it may be considered in future site development, its absence does not currently affect the overall user experience.

 __Features Testing__